fruit-testbed/p2p-update/README.md

 # Peer-to-Peer Secure Update

-This project aims to provide a framework to securely distribute system update peer-to-peer procotol that works in heterogeneous network environment, in the presence of NATs and firewalls, where there is no necessarily direct access from a management node to the devices being updated.
+This project aims to provide a framework to securely distribute system update using peer-to-peer procotol that works in heterogeneous network environment, in the presence of NATs and firewalls, where there is no necessarily direct access from a management node to the devices being updated.

 The framework combines several key techniques:
 1. STUN-based UDP hole punching to discover and open NAT bindings